NVIDIA/fsi-samples/gQuant/plugins/hrp_plugin/README.md

 This package includes a set of Greenflow nodes[1] that accelerate the investment workflow in the GPU described in the paper[2].
 It has following steps

 * Load CSV data
-* Run bootstrap to generate 1million scenarios
+* Run bootstrap to generate 1 million scenarios
 * Compute assets distances to run hierarchical clustering and HRP weights for the assets
 * Compute the weights for the assets based on naïve RP method
 * Compute the Sharpe ratios difference between these two methods (HRP-NRP)